traversc/seqtrie/README.md

 tree$insert(covid_cdr3)
 # Full data: 1 min
 results <- tree$search(covid_cdr3, max_distance=2, mode="levenshtein", nthreads=2)

+# Alternatively, instead of using the RadixTree object directly, you can use the
+# dist_search function, which is a wrapper around the RadixTree object.
+results <- dist_search(covid_cdr3, covid_cdr3, max_distance=2)

 # The output is a data.frame mapping query (search sequences)
 # and target (sequences inserted into the tree).
 dplyr::filter(results, query != target)